Basic Principles of Modeling Physical Networks

 Lets you apply the oriented graph theory to network analysis and design.

 As an example of variables direction rules, let us consider the Ideal Force Source block.
 In this block, as in many other mechanical blocks, port C is associated with the source reference point (case), and port R is associated with the rod.

-and velocity, and is negative if the source provides energy to the
+velocity, and is negative if the source provides energy to the system.

 Definition of positive direction is different for different blocks.
 Check the block source or the block reference page if in doubt about the block orientation and direction of variables.

 All the elements in a network are divided into active and passive elements, depending on whether they deliver energy to the system or dissipate (or store) it.
 Active elements (force and velocity sources, flow rate and pressure sources, etc.) must be oriented strictly in accordance with the line of action or function that they are expected to perform in the system, while passive elements (dampers, resistors, springs, pipelines, etc.) can be oriented either way.

 Simscape blocks may have the following types of ports: